-The Mighty Fine's engine ROARS as its skipper and two passengers head toward a remote fishing spot.
+The cruiser's engine ROARS as its skipper and two passengers head toward a remote fishing spot.
 The men bait their hooks and drop them in the water.

-Chris catches a fish.
-Billy hauls it aboard.
-Mike catches a fish and cuts its throat to bleed it.
+Chris catches a big, struggling fish.
+Billy hauls it aboard with a boat hook.
+Mike watches.